I Walked From Selma To Montgomery

 Less than a mile from the City of St. Jude, the fourth of the marchers’ campsites, I approached a tall, gray slab on the sidewalk that resembled a headstone.
 The monument read: “ENTRANCE TO CRADLE OF THE CONFEDERACY.
 PLACED BY SOPHIA BIBB CHAPTER U.D.C.
 1928.”
 Its location next to a local bus stop — the normalcy of it all — left me shaking with anger.
 Months later, as Confederate monuments were removed in New Orleans and North Carolina, this ominous slab was the one my mind drifted to.
 Even in 2017, the Selma to Montgomery National Historic Trail still had to put up with this shit.

-Interpretive signs placed by the city of Montgomery lead walkers along the remaining miles toward the state Capitol.
+Interpretive signs placed by the city of Montgomery lead walkers along the remaining miles toward the state capitol.
 One sign describes how highway construction destroyed historic black neighborhoods in the area, as it did black communities around the country.
 The intersection of Mildred and Moore Street, one of Montgomery’s former black business hubs, stood deserted.
 In a walk predicated on all that the civil rights marchers had gained, everything black communities had lost in the years afterward lay equally apparent.

 The Rosa Parks Museum was closed when I walked past.
 One block separated it from the Jefferson Davis Apartments, a low-income housing complex for seniors in a city that is more than 55% black.
-Black footsteps had been painted upon the wide, gray crosswalk facing the Alabama state Capitol to honor those who walked from Selma over 50 years ago.
+Black footsteps had been painted upon the wide, gray crosswalk facing the Alabama State Capitol to honor those who walked from Selma over 50 years ago.
 Sitting opposite the crosswalk was another monument, built in 1942 and paid for by the Sophie Bibb Chapter of the United Daughters of the Confederacy.
 It commemorated Jefferson Davis’s inauguration as president of the Confederacy.
 All around me, the distant past fought the near past for dominance.
 A reckoning was nowhere to be found.

-I climbed the steps of the Alabama state Capitol on April 9, 2017, the day Robert E. Lee surrendered to Ulysses S. Grant in 1865 — roughly 100 years before Martin Luther King Jr. asked, “How long?
+I climbed the steps of the Alabama State Capitol on April 9, 2017, the day Robert E. Lee surrendered to Ulysses S. Grant in 1865 — roughly 100 years before Martin Luther King Jr. asked, “How long?
 Not long” — and blinked back tears.
 Walking, even when challenging, had been the easy part: I had no idea how we’d endure the rest of the year.

 Ultimately, the line between hiking and walking is thinner than most would imagine.
 Both activities can empower, but only one is accessible to the majority of the American population.
 We walk to protest.
 We walk to remember.
 We walk to demand better.
 Despite what outdoor magazine covers emphasize, our intentions always matter more than the nature of the terrain that carries them.